Today's startups for tomorrow's economy

 In addition, GRA provides invaluable counsel to university researchers.
 Our network of universities/colleges and external industry advisors has opened up access to many attractive investment opportunities in the state.

-• Every college and university in Georgia is eligible to receive venture development services and funding from GRA.
+• Every college and university in Georgia is eligible to receive I&E services and funding from GRA.
 Campus tech transfer offices partner with GRA to identify opportunities; university foundations, alumni, angel investors and industry advisors partner with GRA to provide early capital and mentoring for projects that may become startups.

 • More than 260 industry and external advisors help GRA evaluate and monitor progress on all funding opportunities – grants, loans, and equity investments.
 They also identify potential startup opportunities across the state.